Decriminalisation: why is it needed?

 Abortion Law Reform Fact Check

-The opponents of abortion law reform are making incorrect claims about abortion and the Bill to remove abortion from the South Australian criminal code.1
+The opponents of abortion law reform are making incorrect claims about abortion and the Bill to remove abortion from the SA criminal code.1

 What the Bill WILL do: